forcedotcom/cli/releasenotes/sfdx/README.md

     sfdx apex run test --suite-names "MySuite,MyOtherSuite" --code-coverage --detailed-coverage --target-org my-scratch --output-dir tests/output"
     ```

 * CHANGE: Michelangelo created David, NASA put an astronaut on the moon, and Beethoven composed the Ninth Symphony.
-Not to be outdone, the Salesforce CLI dev team delivered an almost-equal accomplishment this week: a 100% [open-source CLI](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021)!
-After breaking up the original `salesforce-alm` plugin into smaller open-source plugins, we removed the `salesforce-alm` from the CLI this week, because we no longer need it.
+Not to be outdone, we delivered an equally impressive accomplishment this week: a 100% [open-source CLI](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021).
+After methodically breaking up the original `salesforce-alm` plugin into smaller open-source plugins, we finally removed `salesforce-alm` from the CLI this week, because we no longer need it.
 The only noticeable change is that commands with `legacy` in their name are no longer available.
-But don't worry, if you want them back, you can always re-install the plugin like this:
+But don't worry, if you want them back, you can always reinstall the plugin like this:

     ```bash
     sfdx plugins install salesforce-alm
     ```

-    We're working on the third and final [blog post](https://developer.salesforce.com/blogs) about our open-source journey -- stay tuned!
+    We're working on the third and final [blog post](https://developer.salesforce.com/blogs) about our open-source journey -- keep an eye out!

 ## 7.188.1 (Feb 16, 2023) [stable]